 We described UMBRA, an implemented system for incremental abductive plan understanding, and laid out the representational augmentations and processing extensions necessary for representing and explaining the plans of social agents.
 The improved system makes inferences not only about the environment and agents in it, but about agents' mental states as they apply the same knowledge it has available.
 We carried out experiments with our system on eight fable scenarios, demonstrating its ability to generate appropriate explanations from partial information, achieving precision and recall scores of over 85 percent.
-We discussed how our approach combines other threads of research in innovative ways to support deep understanding of social situations.
+We discussed how our approach innovatively combines other threads of research to support deep understanding of social situations.

 There are several directions in which we might extend UMBRA in future work.
-One obvious change would be to add a broader body of high-level social knowledge, encoding behaviors such as instruction (realizing an agent lacks a relevant belief and providing it), rectification (recognizing and correcting an agent's false belief), and persuasion (goal-directed action to bring about an agent's application of some reasoning rule).
-This will likely require the capacity to identify and react to differences in knowledge and disposition between agents.
+One obvious addition would be a broader body of high-level social knowledge, encoding behaviors such as instruction (realizing an agent lacks a relevant belief and providing it), rectification (recognizing and correcting an agent's false belief), and persuasion (goal-directed action to bring about an agent's application of some reasoning rule).
+This may involve new types of knowledge, and the capacity to deal with differences in knowledge and disposition between agents.
+The architecture itself could also be extended to model other facets of social behavior, such as morality and emotions (two aspects of the fable setting we have not yet addressed).